erictt/computer-science-learning/source/_posts/cs6210/lesson-09.md

 #### Introduction
 <img src="https://i.imgur.com/6reJ4A9.png" style="width: 800px" />

-- DHT stands for Distributed Hash Table, which is a decentralized and scalable system used for storing and retrieving data in a peer-to-peer (P2P) network.
+- DHT stands for **Distributed Hash Table**, which is a decentralized and scalable system used for storing and retrieving data in a peer-to-peer (P2P) network.
 In a DHT, each node in the network is responsible for storing a portion of the overall data.
 The data is stored as key-value pairs, and the keys are hashed to determine which node in the network will be responsible for storing that particular key-value pair.
 - DHTs allow for efficient data retrieval and storage, as well as load balancing across the network, since each node is responsible for only a small portion of the data.
 Additionally, DHTs are fault-tolerant, since data is replicated across multiple nodes, and if one node fails, another node can take over its responsibilities.
 - The API for manipulating the DHT data structure includes **putkey** (to store a key-value pair) and **getkey** (to retrieve a value associated with a key-value pair).